 With Promoted Pins, you can target specific audiences and ensure you’re putting your Pins in front of the right eyes.
 Much like other paid advertising platforms, Pinterest Ads Manager allows you to target Pinners based on several variables such as gender, age, location, and income.
 Brands are then able to target audiences based on keyword searches.
 Pinterest Analytics measures the results of your ads and informs brands on which promoted Pins are performing the best.

 One-click to convert—need we say more?
 Pinterest’s Buyable Pins allows brands to add a ‘Buy it’ button to Pins.
 This feature is especially great for e-commerce brands.
 It allows brands to leverage Pinterest as a second storefront, and drive conversions directly from their Pins.

 Pinterest’s built-in analytics tool provides a starting point for you to gain a high-level understanding of your brand’s performance, but to dive deeper into the specific styles of Pins that are engaging users, Dash Hudson’s Pinterest Insights tool has the answers.
 To optimize your Pins and maximize ROI, you need to get granular when it comes to performance.
 With Dash Hudson’s Pinterest Insights, you can do just that.

-DH Content Segmentation Boards serve a whole different purpose than Pinterest Boards.
+Dash Hudson Content Segmentation Boards serve a whole different purpose than Pinterest Boards.
 Pinterest Boards are for organizing your content on your Pinterest profile.
-DH Boards enable brands to break content out into unique pillars to measure how specific styles of content perform with your audience.
+Dash Hudson Boards enable brands to break content out into unique pillars to measure how specific styles of content perform with your audience.
 Brands can identify visual trends, measure specific campaigns, and create benchmarks for their unique content pillars.